IbtisamKH93/co2emissions/README.md

 ## Data
 owid-co2-data.csv file belongs to owid repository (Our World in Data), https://github.com/owid/co2-data.
 The owid-co2-data.csv file was downloaded from Our World in Data on 03/29/2023.
 ##  Data Processing
+CO2 data were imported from owid repository using Pandas library.
+The data set was refined by loc function and it was graphed using Seaborn library to generate histograms, boxplots, and other plots.
 Loc function was significant in clearing the data; it narrowed down massive information to the required piece of information needed in the analysis as shown in Ibtisam MATH 2315 Lab 1.
 ## Authors
 Ibtisam Alkhawfi
 ## License